 When it came to my hospital bag, I poured over blog posts, Instagram stories, and talked to my friends.
 No matter what I heard though, I kept thinking man that’s a lot of STUFF.
 When it comes to travel, I really love to pack light, and I didn’t want that to change when we had our baby.
 Sure, we would need more… but that didn’t mean we had to pack more than enough.
-I also had to prepare for the possibility of a vaginal birth or a c section, since baby boy was breech (meaning c section) but could also turn on his own at any time (meaning canceling the c section and going all natural).
+I also had to prepare for the possibility of a vaginal birth or a c section, since baby boy was breech (meaning we’d have a c section) but he could also turn on his own at any time (meaning canceling the c section and going all-natural).
 So what does one pack when they need to pack a lot but don’t want to pack too much, all at the same time?
 Check out my list (and affiliate links) below.
+You can also snag a free, editable, checklist to use HERE.

 My Hospital Bag